ShawnTheCreator/meditrek/README.md

 # 🧠 MediTrek – AI-Powered Health Assistant

+Test it out yourself, login with these details to get a demo experience
+email: admin@gmail.com
+password: Monkey&River#2025

 MediTrek is a smart, AI-powered health assistant designed to help users **track their health**, **receive personalized tips**, and **detect early signs of illness**.
 It bridges the healthcare access gap, especially in underserved or rural areas, by offering accessible, intelligent support 24/7.

 ---